Xachaeus/Personal-Portfolio/College Projects/Bullet Hell Game/README.txt

 I made the program in Python using Pygame, mostly because I am very familiar with the library and wanted to focus on the concepts instead of the actual language.
-I did not use any libraries other than Pygame, and only used the pygame library for rendering and time-tracking purposes.
-All other functionality of the game I implemented myself manually.
+I did not use any libraries other than Pygame, and only used the Pygame library for rendering and time-tracking purposes; I implemented the rest of the game's functionality myself.

 The game is very simple: move a player around, avoid enemy projectiles, and try to hit the enemy with your projectiles.
 The